shoya908/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-While the mean is the same the median has a slight increase by considering the missing values.
+While the mean is the same the median has a slight increase considering the missing values.
 The total number of steps increases around the mean value.

 ## Are there differences in activity patterns between weekdays and weekends?